Unusual Events In Exercises 37 and 38, find the indicated probabi... | Channels for Pearson+

 1

-Step 1: Recognize that this is a binomial probability problem because there are a fixed number of trials (9 games), two possible outcomes (win or not win), and the probability of success (winning) is constant at 1/3 for each game.
+Step 1: Recognize that this is a binomial probability problem because there are a fixed number of trials (9 games), two possible outcomes for each trial (win or not win), and the probability of success (winning) is constant at 1/3.

 Step 2: Define the random variable X as the number of games won.
 X follows a binomial distribution with parameters n = 9 (number of trials) and p = 1/3 (probability of success).
-The probability mass function for a binomial distribution is given by: P(X = k) = (n choose k) * p^k * (1-p)^(n-k), where (n choose k) = n! / [k! * (n-k)!].
+The probability mass function for a binomial distribution is given by: P(X = k) = (n choose k) * p^k * (1-p)^(n-k), where 'k' is the number of successes.

+Step 4: Compute the binomial coefficients (n choose k) for each term.
+For P(X = 0), (9 choose 0) = 1.
+For P(X = 1), (9 choose 1) = 9.
+Substitute these values into the respective probability expressions.

-Step 5: Add the probabilities calculated in Step 4 to find the total probability P(X > 5).
-Finally, compare this probability to a threshold (e.g., 0.05) to determine if the event is unusual.
+Step 5: Add the probabilities P(X = 0) and P(X = 1) to get P(X < 2).
+Finally, compare the result to a threshold (e.g., 0.05) to determine if the event is unusual.
 An event is typically considered unusual if its probability is less than 0.05.

 Verified video answer for a similar problem: